Prior year recipients are listed here.

 Connor is a graduate of the college with a bachelor’s of Environmental Science and a minor in Women, Gender and Sexuality studies as well as an Echol’s scholar.
-He is an active member of the Peer Health Educators, Hoos Open to Preventing Eating Disorders and Feminism is for Everyone.
+He was a member of the Peer Health Educators, Hoos Open to Preventing Eating Disorders and Feminism is for Everyone.
 He is also involved heavily in the LGBTQ community at the University serving both in the Queer Student Union as well as the LGBTQ Center.
-He has spent two years serving as the Queer Student Union’s vice president of education working to increase the collaboration and outreach to other minority groups and the Charlottesville community while creating safe and educational spaces to engage with the LGBTQ community.
+He spent two years serving as the Queer Student Union’s vice president of education working to increase the collaboration and outreach to other minority groups and the Charlottesville community while creating safe and educational spaces to engage with the LGBTQ community.
 He has also spent two years serving as an intern for the LGBTQ Center working as the health and programming intern to create a queer health series, National Coming Out Day celebration, and new Pride Week events while expanding Safe Space trainings and the Love is Love campaigne.

 John A. Herring Scholarship for Social Awareness

 During the Fall of 2015, Khanh met with Dr. Christopher Holstege, Executive Direct of Student Health, to address issues faced by gender non-conforming students when they visit Student Health.
 Through my meeting, Student Health has undergone a reform of its training programs to make sure receptionists, nurses, and health care providers are sensitive and respectful to preferred name and pronouns.
-During last spring, him and his partner developed a mobile application version of the LGBTQ Center’s website in order for students to have more accessibility to resources such as an upcoming events feed and the gender-neutral bathroom map.
+Spring 2016, him and his partner developed a mobile application version of the LGBTQ Center’s website in order for students to have more accessibility to resources such as an upcoming events feed and the gender-neutral bathroom map.
 The biggest feature of this app is to allow students to find the closest gender-neutral bathroom using their phones instead of having to pull out their laptops.

 Since coming out as trans during second year, Khanh has had to navigate the process of transitioning here at UVa.
 He decided to document the entire process and is currently working on a resource guide to transitioning at UVa in the hopes that he can help out students through his experiences.
 The resource guide will include information on trans-friendly health care providers, resources that are available to students, the process of changing your name in UVa’s systems depending on if your name is legally changed or not, and the medical transitioning process through the Teen Health Center.
 He hopes to have this guide finished and released as a resource to students by the time he graduates in May.